ethereum/js-ethereum-cryptography/README.md

 [`rollup-plugin-node-builtins`](https://www.npmjs.com/package/rollup-plugin-node-builtins)
 [`rollup-plugin-node-globals`](https://www.npmjs.com/package/rollup-plugin-node-globals)

-These can be used by setting your plugins like this:
+These can be used by setting your `plugins` array like this:

 ```js
   plugins: [